 To make this more expressive, the type expressions use binary and unary operators.
-The following operators are supported: && for logical conjunction, | | for logical disjunction,! for logical negation.
-This makes it possible to build complex type expressions, making it very expressive exactly what nodes are allowed to match against a specific wildcard.
+The following operators are supported: && for logical conjunction, || for logical disjunction, and ! for logical negation.
+This makes it possible to build complex type expressions, enabling us to express exactly what nodes are allowed to match against a specific wildcard.